NOAA-PMEL/WRC-TUG/examples/push_to_erddap/how-to.md

 We will use that fact as part of our answers when we run GenerateDatasetsXml.sh, so run it and choose the *EDDTableFromHttpGet* as the data type.

 After the directory name and file name (in this case you can leve it blank) you have to [identify which variables are "required"](https://coastwatch.pfeg.noaa.gov/erddap/download/setupDatasetsXml.html#httpGetRequiredVariables).
 In this example we'll say platform_id and time.
 Any observation can be uniquely identified by these two variables.
-The [directory sturcture](https://coastwatch.pfeg.noaa.gov/erddap/download/setupDatasetsXml.html#httpGetDirectoryStructure) tells ERDDAP how to organize the incoming data.
-In our case, the simpliest answer that works is platform_id.
+The [directory structure](https://coastwatch.pfeg.noaa.gov/erddap/download/setupDatasetsXml.html#httpGetDirectoryStructure) tells ERDDAP how to organize the incoming data.
+In our case, the simplest answer that works is platform_id.

-Finally, tell ERDDAP who can post data with the [getKeys](https://coastwatch.pfeg.noaa.gov/erddap/download/setupDatasetsXml.html#httpGetKeys).
+Tell ERDDAP who can post data with the [getKeys](https://coastwatch.pfeg.noaa.gov/erddap/download/setupDatasetsXml.html#httpGetKeys).
 I typically use lastname_PASSWORD.
-These keys are obstensibly secrets that you want to keep out of your github repo and not share.
+These keys are ostensibly secrets that you want to keep out of your github repo and not share.

+If you know the structure of the data (in terms of the DSG type) you can go ahead and define the cdm_data_type, the data type variables (cdm_trajectory_variables, for example), and assign the appropriate variable the id cf_role.